 Increases customer satisfaction

-When customer service is part of the company culture, support teams know how to handle customers well to meet their expectations.
+When customer service is part of the company culture, support teams use their customer service skills to meet customer expectations more effectively.

 As a result, these customers get the help they need faster, face fewer frustrations, and walk away genuinely impressed with the experience.